Eric Holthaus

-Eric Holthaus (born 1981) is a meteorologist and climate journalist.
+Eric Holthaus (born 1981) is an American meteorologist and climate journalist.
 He is the founder of a weather service called Currently and started a publication called The Phoenix on Ghost.
 He was formerly a writer for The Correspondent, Grist, Slate and The Wall Street Journal and is known for his mentions of global climate change.

 Biography

 Eric Holthaus grew up in Kansas.
 His writing during Hurricane Sandy resulted in a substantial following.
 During his career, he has advised numerous groups and individuals on coping with changing weather, including, for example, Ethiopian subsistence farmers.
 In 2013, feeling that his extensive air travel was contributing to the climate problem, Holthaus vowed to stop flying.

 Holthaus is a co-founder of the podcast "Warm Regards" with paleoecologist Jacquelyn Gill and journalist Andy Revkin of The New York Times.

 Holthaus left The Correspondent in November 2020 and started The Phoenix; The Correspondent itself ceased publication on January 1, 2021.
 He is a proponent of the Green New Deal and identifies as an eco-socialist.